d6t/d6tpipe/docs/source/connect.rst

 Local Mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The best way to get started is to use the cloud API.
-As an alternative to the cloud API, you can use d6tpipe in local mode which stores all remote and pipe details locally.
+As an alternative to the cloud API, you can use d6tpipe in local mode which stores all details locally.
 That is fast and secure, but limits functionality.

 .. code-block:: python